How to Plan Your Wedding Timeline Efficiently

 How long is a typical wedding?

 A standard wedding is going to last about 5 to 6 hours.
-Some run longer, and a few are on the shorter side, with the difference usually depending on the number of people that you have at your wedding.
+Some run longer, and a few are on the shorter side, with the difference usually depending on the number of people at your wedding.
 The more guests, the harder it can be to get them through all the events, such as dinner, toasts, cocktail hour, and more.

 Time On The Dance Floor